andrico1234/personal-blog/content/blog/023-migrating-open-ui-site-from-gatsby-to-astro.md

 Even after all that coding, things aren’t done yet.
 The rollout phase can be a tall hurdle to jump over.
 Fortunately, the Open UI team were involved with the QA, and managed to discover a number of smaller problems.
 I want to give thanks to the folks who spotted things I missed, including:

-- IDs and links to headers - Thanks Mason
+- IDs and links to headers - Thanks [Mason Freed](https://twitter.com/Mfreed777)
-- Handling page redirects + content flashing - Thanks Jon Neal
+- Handling page redirects + content flashing - Thanks [Jon Neal](https://twitter.com/jon_neal)
-- Image + Link accessibility improvements - Thanks Ben
+- Image + Link accessibility improvements - Thanks [Ben Myers](https://twitter.com/BenDMyers)
-- aria-\* attributes not updating when they should be - Thanks Jhey
+- aria-\* attributes not updating when they should be - Thanks [Jhey Thompkins](https://twitter.com/jh3yy)
-- helping keep momentum going and helping keep the migration focused - Thanks Greg
+- helping keep momentum going and helping keep the migration focused - Thanks [Greg Whitworth](https://twitter.com/gregwhitworth)

 ![I've fixed the following problems: No more flashing font.
 Interactive elements are now interactive.](./images/023/release-notes.png)